wbphelps/Ice-Tube-Clock/README.md

 # **Ice Tube Clock firmware with GPS & working Auto DST support** #

-Latest update May 10, 2013 - William Phelps - wm (at) usa.net
+Latest update Jun 21, 2013 - William Phelps - wm (at) usa.net

 ## **Includes the following modifications:** ##

+**Updates in v130621wm**
+21jun13 - display "alrm off" when alarm switched off 17jun13 - revert to old eeprom method (problems with new method) 16jun13 - if dst mode not Auto, don't call setdstoffset when rules changed or time set

 **Updates in v130510wm**
 10may13 - change EE read/write to use ee_update_byte & compiler ee mapping